tableau/connector-plugin-sdk/docs/tdvt.md

 When you invoke `tdvt --run mydb` each test suite runs on it's own thread.
 Each test suite can consist of one or more tests, and each test can consist of one of more test cases.
 The test suite spawns a number of worker threads to run these tests in parallel.
-Each worker thread invokes 'tabquery' to run the entire suite of tests.
+Each worker thread invokes 'tabquerytool' to run the entire suite of tests.
-The tabquery process compiles the test into SQL, runs it against your database and saves a result file.
+The tabquerytool process compiles the test into SQL, runs it against your database and saves a result file.
 TDVT then compares these result files to the expected result file.
 Once all test suites have finished TDVT will compile the results into a csv file.
 The csv file contains information such as the test name, a 'passed' indicator, the generated SQL and the data (tuples) that came back from the database.